 Teaching kids about anything is an exciting but challenging task.
 Not only will your skills at simplifying concepts be tested, but kids can ask the most unexpected questions.
 However, some important lessons should always be tackled.
-Such as teaching renewable energy for kids.
+Such as renewable energy for kids.

-As kids become aware of their actions and decisions, they should also learn about the environmental impacts of such actions.
-This includes the electricity they use, where it comes from, and why they should manage it.
+As kids become aware of their actions and decisions, they should also learn about the environmental impacts of such activities.
+This includes how we generate the electricity they use, where it comes from, and why they should manage it.
 These early lessons will also task the creative part of their brains.

 Also, research shows that when we teach kids about climate change, parents become more climate concerned3.
 Some adults are resistant to climate education, but parents are usually willing to listen to their children.
-Educating children about climate change will have a ripple effect on the energy practices of their family.
+Educating children about climate change will have a ripple effect on the energy practices of their families.
 And also of their immediate community.

 Your kids can benefit from being a part of such communities.
 These alliances usually happen through schools, so ask/encourage your local schools to seek them out.

 Get your kids interested in energy conservation and renewable energy by bringing these practices into the home.
 You can't ask your kids to turn off their lights while leaving yours on.
 You stand to lose the intended impact.
 The same applies to renewable energy.
-For example, share with your kid's tips to save electricity at home.
+For example, share with your kids' tips to save electricity at home.

 This year, NPR/Ipsos conducted a national poll to determine how much climate education students might be getting.
 Their results showed that less than half of K-12 teachers talk about climate change.
 Their top reason?
-Because it's not related to the subjects they teach.
+Because it's not related to the subjects, they teach.